/writing/future of software testing/future-of-software-testing-trends-and-innovation

 Introduction

 Software testing trend has been a swift process for these past two decades.
-It continues to play a crucial role in businesses, and thus software testing methodologies has emerged to meet the demands of the modern digital era.
+It continues to play a crucial role in businesses, and thus software testing has emerged to meet the demands of the modern digital era.
 Having said that, organizations are striving to deliver fast software frequently, because of which the testing process has become more integrated into the development process.

+Software testing is a process to identify errors and bugs in a system.
 Due to the rise of technology, many strategies have emerged in software development.
 In this article, we will walk you through the “future of software testing: trends and innovation”.
 So let’s dive right into it!

 Trends in Software Testing